 - Close the Loop: Within Apple retail, the store manager calls every detractor (those customers rating 0 to 6) to understand the problem they experienced, apologise, and put measures in place to address their issue.

 - Celebrate success.
-Employees are critical to the success of any retail operation so peer recognition and sharing exceptional results from promoters serves to energise and reward those staff responsible and inspires them to continually deliver at their best.
+Employees are critical to the success of any retail operation so peer recognition and sharing exceptional results from promoters serve to energise and reward those staff responsible and inspire them to continually deliver at their best.
 It also helps improve employee loyalty and retain retail staff.

 - Share Best Practice: A final recommendation is to invite feedback from store staff through to the company headquarters in a clear, consistent and committed process.
 Customer-facing staff provide a unique window of feedback directly from customers to central operations, capturing ideas and improvements while ensuring positive team dynamics.

 With this comprehensive approach, it’s no surprise that Apple Retail’s NPS has reached a world-leading NPS score of 89, with the retail sector overall lagging behind with an average score of 29.

 The impact (or potential impact) of measuring your NPS is compelling, with recent research proving that promoters spend 3.5 times more than detractors – a key audience to impress to guarantee your future profitability.
 Already more than two-thirds of Fortune 1000 companies are using the metric, so there’s no doubt that digital solutions like our loyalty management platform offer a really simple approach to start by ensuring the survey communication is managed with the appropriate business rules for your stores automatically applied.